-Prior to the adoption of our 2019 equity incentive plan in June 2019, or the 2019 Plan, we granted all equity awards pursuant to our 2014 equity incentive plan, or the 2014 Plan, our 2011 stock option plan, as amended, or the 2011 Plan, and our 2006 stock option plan, as amended, or the 2006 Plan.
+Prior to the adoption of our 2019 Plan, we granted all equity awards pursuant to our 2014 Plan.
 Upon and following the adoption of the 2019 Plan, all equity awards are granted under the 2019 Plan.
-The terms of our 2006 Plan, 2011 Plan, 2014 Plan and 2019 Plan are described below under "-Equity Benefit Plans."
+The terms of our 2014 Plan and 2019 Plan are described below under "-Equity Benefit Plans."
 We have primarily granted equity awards in the form of stock options and restricted stock unit awards.
 All options are granted with a per share exercise price no less than the fair market value of a share of our common stock on the date of the grant of such award, as determined by our Board.
 Generally, our stock option and restricted stock units awards vest over a four-year period subject to the holder's continuous service to us.

-On February 1, 2019, Mr. Fair received an option to purchase 30,000 shares of our common stock, Dr. Smith received an option to purchase 7,500 shares of our common stock and Mr. Ward received an option to purchase 4,500 shares of our common stock.
-Each of the options was granted at a per share exercise price of \$33.50, the fair market value on the date of the grant, and vests, over a four-year period, subject to the named executive officer's continued service with us.
+As part of the Company's typical annual compensation review, each of our named executive officers was granted a stock option in February 2020.
+Mr. Fair received an option to purchase 125,699 shares of our common stock, Mr. Mokari received an option to purchase 53,999 shares of our common stock and Mr. Ward received an option to purchase 40,999 shares of our common stock.
+Each of the options was granted at a per share exercise price of \$13.60, the fair market value on the date of the grant, and vests as follows: 25% of the shares vested on February 3, 2021 and the remaining vest in 36 equal monthly installments thereafter, subject to the named executive officer's continued service with us.